 While the training plans in the ASICS Runkeeper app cannot be edited, there are some workarounds that might help.

 - You can skip ahead or behind by selecting a run from your full training plan view (in the Training tab on iPhone, click “Plan” in the top right; on Android, click the three lines in the top right of the “Training” screen and select “Full Plan”).
-You can then click into any workout and start it from there, regardless of when it’s scheduled.
+You can then click into any workout and start it from there, regardless of when it’s scheduled for.

 For more on injuries and fitting runs into your schedule, check out these articles: